Cyber-Security-Club-HTU/.github/profile/README.md

 # Cyber Security Club at Al Hussein Technical University 😎

-**Welcome to the official GitHub repository of the Cyber Security Club at Hussein Technical University!
+**Welcome to the official GitHub organization of the Cyber Security Club at Hussein Technical University!
 This repository serves as a central hub for our club's projects, resources, and collaborative work related to cybersecurity.**

 ## About Us 🙂